 There is no assurance that smallholders will not default on their obligation to sell FFB to the PPLS Group and this may result in them defaulting on their loan repayments to the banks and the PPLS Group.
 In such event, guarantees which have been provided by the PPLS Group to the banks to secure the loans of smallholders may be called upon by the banks.
 The PPLS Group has provided guarantees for such outstanding loans amounting to an aggregate of approximately Rp108 billion (which is equivalent to approximately US\$11.4 million or HK\$88.7 million) as at 30 April 2007.
-In addition, approximately Rp52 billion (which is equivalent to approximately Rp52 billion (which is equivalent to PPLS Group under such guarantees.
+In addition, approximately Rp52 billion (which is equivalent to approximately US\$5.5 million or HK\$42.7 million) has been paid to the banks by the PPLS Group under such guarantees.